elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The result returns all properties except for the Symbol.toPrimitive because Symbol does not get seen in the global symbol registry.
+  <div><strong>Interview Response:</strong> The result returns all properties except for the Symbol.toPrimitive because JavaScript does not expose Symbols in the global symbol registry in this fashion.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />